sdsc-hpc-training-org/satellite/README.md

-# Satellite: A Jupyter Notebook Proxy
+# Satellite Reverse Proxy Service: A Jupyter Notebook Proxy

+## Description
+SRPS is a prototype system that allows users to launch secure standard Jupyter Notebooks on on any Expanse compute node using a reverse proxy server.
+Notebooks are hosted on the internal cluster network as an HTTP service using standard Jupyter commands.
+The service available to the user outside of the cluster firewall over HTTPS connection between the external users web browser and the reverse proxy server.
+The goal is to minimize software changes for our users while improving the security of user notebooks running on our HPC systems.
+The SRPS service is capable of running on any HPC system capable of supporting the RP server (needs Apache).

+The Satellite Proxy Server system is designed to simplify the process of launching a secure Jupyter Notebook by the client.
+The system consists of two main components: the Satellite Reverse Proxy Service and the Jupyter Spawner Client.
+129 This page describes the Satellite Reverse Proxy Service.
+For an example of an SRPS client, see the [galyleo client site](https://github.com/mkandes/galyleo).

 ## Notes
-These cgi scripts and configuration are intended to work with a standard centos 7 httpd installation.
+* These cgi scripts and configuration are intended to work with a standard centos 7 httpd installation.

-The bundled word list comes from the eff_large_wordlist: https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases
+* The bundled word list comes from the eff_large_wordlist: https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases

-Don't use /usr/share/dict/words, as users may receive urls with offensive words in them.
+* Don't use /usr/share/dict/words, as users may receive urls with offensive words in them.

 ## Config
 Deploy the httpd-conf/*.conf files in /etc/httpd/conf.d/ and